 Three Phase 2 trials of rindopepimut have been completed in newly diagnosed EGFRvIII-positive glioblastoma patients with consistent results—ACTIVATE, ACT II, ACT III —and multiple patients continue to be followed for survival.
 Across all three studies, rindopepimut has been generally well tolerated with generation of robust, specific and durable immune responses.
 The most common adverse events for rindopepimut include injection site reactions, fatigue, rash, nausea and pruritus.

-At the Society for Neuro-Oncology Annual Meeting (SNO) in November 2013, the Company reported interim data from the ongoing, exploratory Phase 2 ReACT study of rindopepimut in recurrent glioblastoma.
+At the Society for Neuro-Oncology Annual Meeting (SNO) in November 2014, the Company reported interim data from the Phase 2 ReACT study of rindopepimut in recurrent glioblastoma.

 The Phase 3 ACT IV Study of Rindopepimut in Newly Diagnosed Glioblastoma